 Surprise, surprise, not all remodeling ideas are good ones, at least not if you’re actually looking for a high return on your investment.
 While any home improvement project will likely improve the livability of your house, these projects present the smallest cost recovery of any of the typical remodeling ideas that homeowners come up with.

-Avoid: Major Kitchen Upgrades
+#2 Thing to Avoid: Major Kitchen Upgrades

 Kitchens sell homes.
 Period.
 However…people are very particular about their kitchens.